-- 2.53 Wells-next-the-Sea is a historic commercial port and former ship-building centre and is now the only major harbour along the North Norfolk coast.
-It retains a small fishing fleet and is home to private boats and yachts.
-Until recently was a base for windfarm and work vessels.
+- 2.52 Wells-next-the-Sea is a historic commercial port and former ship-building centre and is now the only major harbour along the North Norfolk coast.
+It retains a small fishing fleet and until recently was a base for windfarm and work vessels as well as home to many leisure and private boats and yachts.
 Active consideration is being given to alternative commercial uses for the port including offshore seaweed farm developments.
-The town and local coastline is also a popular holiday and tourist destination and busy in summer with swimmers, windsurfers, water skiers, kayakers and walkers around the harbour, beaches, and marshes. - 2.54 The Norfolk Coast Area of Outstanding Natural Beauty Tourism Benefit and Impacts Analysis 2006 estimated that tourism has a direct economic impact estimated at £132.9 million, which after induced/indirect spend increases to £163.2 million.
+The town and local coastline is also a popular holiday and tourist destination and busy in summer with swimmers, windsurfers, water skiers, kayakers and walkers around the harbour, beaches, and marshes. - 2.53 The Norfolk Coast Area of Outstanding Natural Beauty Tourism Benefit and Impacts Analysis 2006 estimated that tourism has a direct economic impact estimated at £132.9 million, which after induced/indirect spend increases to £163.2 million.